Campaigning for institutional transparency, accountability and justice over four decades

 TMG has worked with the family since 2002.
 The campaign has been successful in forcing the local police to investigate the murder and charge those responsible, and established a legal team in India who has filed a civil action suite against senior politicians and police officers for crimes against humanity.
 The campaign has organized meetings, protests and parliamentary debate.

-Spencer Weston Support Group:
+Spencer Weston Support Group

 Spencer Weston received fatal multiple injuries when he was hit by a car at 2.30am on a Saturday night in August 1999, after running away from a large fight in the city centre.
 During the fight, bricks and bottles were thrown between white and black youths and both sides received serious injuries.
 Spencer suffered a head injury after being kicked to the ground outside a taxi office and subjected to racial abuse.
 He was then chased, along with other black men, by police officers that were attempting to make an arrest.
 Two police investigations in 1999 and 2001 failed to discover who assaulted Spencer Weston but the Police complaint concluded that police failure was due to institutional racism.